 Storing

-Leftover pasta can be covered and refrigerated for up to 3 days.
+Leftover angel hair pasta can be covered and refrigerated for up to 3 days.
 Reheat in the microwave or on the stove in a little olive oil over low heat.
 This recipe does not freeze well.

 This rustic pasta sauce is a combination of fresh tomatoes, olive oil, garlic, and fresh basil.